Wyko/essential_deathworlders/content/books/good-training/1-fun-games.md

 "Like showing it off, do ‘ya Righteous?"
 Rebar joined them once they had exited the library.
 His tone was more than a little menacing.
 "Well in that case, perhaps you would like to rework the zen garden over by the lady’s barracks.
 I think it needs to be bigger, too.
 Much bigger."

-Firth deflated almost instantly. "…Yes, serg’nt first class."
+Firth deflated almost instantly. "...Yes, serg’nt first class."

 "Mhmm.
 And since you seem to be so *uninhibited* you can wear those hot-pink ranger shorts ‘Horse made for you last Valentine’s, too.
 Wouldn’t want the ladies to miss out."

-His ears went beet red. "…Yes, serg’nt first class."
+His ears went beet red. "...Yes, serg’nt first class."

 "Oh, and you had best finish that garden by this evening or I *will* find additional duties, understand?
 I will ensure the females will be notified to keep you on-task."